 My friends thought I was insane.
 I had worked incredibly hard to land the opportunity to anchor two national newscasts at CBS News.
 Every morning, more than 1 million people tuned in for their daily dose of current events from me, Michelle Gielan.
 But the content was so negative, I realized I didn’t want a little kid walking through the room while I was doing my job.
 That’s when I knew I needed a change.

 Our research shows that choosing to communicate an optimistic, empowered mindset to the people around you—especially in the face of adversity—drives positive business outcomes.
-And most important, we’ve discovered that making others feel positive makes it much easier for you to sustain happiness in your life.
+And most importantly, we’ve discovered that making others feel positive makes it much easier for you to sustain happiness in your life.

 The belief that you can’t change other people is not only disempowering, it is scientifically false.